 As described in Management's Report on Internal Control Over Financial Reporting, material weaknesses were identified as of December 31, 2023.
-The prevention, detection, and correction of material misstatements of the consolidated financial statements, is dependent, in part, on management (i) designing and maintaining an effective control environment, including maintaining sufficient resources within the accounting and financial reporting department to review complex financial reporting transactions; and updating and distributing accounting policies and procedures across the organization (ii) designing and implementing effective information and communication process to identify and assess the source of and controls necessary to ensure the reliability of information used in financial reporting and that communicates relevant information about roles and responsibilities for internal control over financial reporting and (iii) designing and implementing effective process-level control activities and general information about roles necessary to ensure the reliability of the material weaknesses related to the control environment, information and communication about roles necessary to ensure the reliabilities on our audit of the material weaknesses related to the control environment, information and communication, and control activities ("material weaknesses"), as further described in Management's Report, as a critical audit matter.
+The prevention, detection, and correction of material misstatements of the consolidated financial statements, is dependent, in part, on management (i) designing and maintaining an effective control environment, including maintaining sufficient resources within the accounting and financial reporting department to review complex financial reporting transactions; and updating and distributing accounting policies and procedures across the organization (ii) designing and implementing effective information and communication process to identify and assess the source of and controls necessary to ensure the reliability of information used in financial reporting and that communicates relevant information about roles and responsibilities for internal control over financial reporting and (iii) designing and implementing effective process-level control activities and general information technology controls related to financial reporting processes.
+We identified the impact on our audit of the material weaknesses related to the control environment, information and communication, and control activities ("material weaknesses"), as further described in Management's Report, as a critical audit matter.